What Is Folic Acid Deficiency Anemia?

 Folate is necessary for your body to make new red blood cells.
-Red blood cells are needed to carry oxygen to your organs.
-If you do not have enough red blood cells, you have anemia, which can make you feel weak and tired.
+Your body needs red blood cells to carry oxygen to your organs.
+Not having enough red blood cells causes a condition called anemia, which can make you feel weak and tired.

-If you are folic acid deficient, taking supplements to increase your folic acid level can reduce your risk of developing anemia.
+If you’re folic acid deficient, taking supplements to increase your folic acid level can reduce your risk of developing anemia.
+What’s more: Experts at Harvard Medical School say that getting enough folic acid can reduce your risk of developing colon cancer and heart disease.

 Folic acid is the synthetic version of the vitamin folate, also called B9.
-This vitamin is lost when you sweat and urinate.
-Vitamin B9 is not stored in your body, so it has to be replaced daily.
+Your body loses B9 when you sweat and urinate.
+And your body can’t store it, so you need this vitamin daily.

 Symptoms of folic acid deficiency include: